SEDULity: A Proof-of-Learning Framework for Distributed and Secure Blockchains with Efficient Useful Work: Capture-the-flag: Incentivizing Task Verification

 \section{Capture-the-flag: Incentivizing Task Verification}

-As we discussed in Section~\ref{sec:5.1}, task verification is independent of the blockchain security.
-However, task verification is not sufficiently incentivized, which may impair useful work.
+As we discussed in Section~\ref{sec:security}, task verification is independent of the blockchain security.
+However, useful work may be impaired if task verification is not sufficiently incentivized.
 For instance, if every prover generates the task proof fully honestly, a verifier of the committee can pretend to verify but simply report \textit{pass} for any task proof it is assigned.
 This increases its profit by reducing verification cost, but also makes task verification unreliable, which in turn stimulates provers to cheat and reduces the quality of useful work.
 In this section, we design an incentive mechanism to incentivize task verification by making slight changes to the existing framework, inspired by the capture-the-flag (CTF) protocol proposed in \cite{Zhao2024}.

 Before training, a prover first generates $\Omega=\left(\omega_{1},\omega_{2},\ldots,\omega_{S}\right)$ as the flags for each stage. $\omega_s$ takes value $0$, $1$, $2$ with probability $1-\xi$, $\xi/2$ and $\xi/2$, respectively, where $\xi$ is a given flag ratio.
 Before training stage $s$, the prover sets $\pi=\{f_H(W_{s-1}),s,\omega_s\}$ and prepares the template block $B_h$ as follows